The SureStrike Laser Training Bullet from Laser Ammo Training Technologies

 Illustration courtesy of Laser Ammo Training Technologies.

-Laser Ammo's SureStrike is a nifty dry firing training device.
-Loaded into an appropriate 9x19mm pistol (or .40 S&W, .45 GAP, .45 ACP or .45 Long Colt handgun with the appropriate adapter), it emits a brief red laser dot when the pistol is "fired."
+Laser Ammo's SureStrike 9mm Premium Kit is a nifty dry firing training device.
+Load the stainless steel laser cartridge into a 9x19mm pistol (or .40 S&W, .45 GAP, .45 ACP or .45 Long Colt handgun with the appropriate adapter) and it emits a brief red laser dot when the pistol is "fired."
 Ideal for training and dry firing, the momentary red dot is harmless, but highly visible.
-SureStrike retails for about $159 (all prices are 2010 MSRP) and is a product of Laser Ammo, Ltd. of Israel.
+The SureStrike 9mm Premium Kit retails for about $149.95 (2013 MSRP) and is a product of Laser Ammo, Ltd. of Israel.
 Their web site can be found at www.laser-ammo.com

 Here are the features Laser Ammo claims for the SureStrike: